A difficult employee – we all have experience of them…. at best draining, but left unchallenged, they can be downright toxic.

 - Develop a culture where it’s not just about what you do but how you do it.

 - The words you use in your values should reflect the culture of the organization.
-Whilst a charity might define a value as ‘Being kind‘ a different type of business might say ‘Consideration of colleagues’ or ‘Respecting others’.
+Whilst a charity might cover employee attitude by defining a value as ‘Being kind‘ a different type of business might say ‘Consideration of colleagues’ or ‘Respecting others’.

 - Your values should be reflected in peer reviews and recommendations, where those who are demonstrating the company values are recognized and rewarded.
 Those who don’t demonstrate them should then be the noticeable minority.
 Values such as ‘Open to change and ‘Positive contributor’ make it easier to challenge behaviour that doesn’t demonstrate what’s expected.